5 Best Cheap (Yet Reliable) VPNs in 2022 — Less Than $4

 CyberGhost works on: Windows, Mac OS, Android, iOS, Chromebook, Linux, Chrome, Firefox, Fire Stick, PS4, Xbox One, Nintendo Switch, Raspberry Pi, Kodi, LG Smart TVs, Apple TV, and Android TV.

 CyberGhost unblocks: Netflix, Amazon Prime Video, Disney+, Hulu, BBC iPlayer, Vudu, SkyTV, HBO Max, ESPN, ZDF, Sling TV, Eurosport, Fox Sport, and more.

-September 2021 Update: CyberGhost has dropped prices for a limited time to a crazy $2.25 per month for the 2-year plan (you can save up to 83%)!
-This is a limited offer so be sure to grab it now before it's gone.
+January 2022 Update!
+You can subscribe to CyberGhost for as low as $2.15 per month + get extra 3 months free with the 3-year plan (save up to 83%)!
+This is a limited offer so grab it now before it's gone.
 See more information on this offer here.

 - 30-day money-back guarantee to test the service risk-free

 - Huge global network — 34400 servers in over 78 countries

 - Military-grade encryption, zero-logs, and malware protection for data security